runtimeverification/k/pending-documentation.md

 variables; in particular, for claims, `?_` (not `_`) should be used in the RHS to indicate that something changes but we don't care to what value.

-To support specifying random-like behavior, the above restriction can be relaxed by annotating a rule with the `random` attribute whenever the rule intentionally contains regular variables only occurring in the RHS.
+To support specifying random-like behavior, the above restriction can be relaxed by annotating a rule with the `unboundVariables` attribute whenever the rule intentionally contains regular variables only occurring in the RHS.

 #### Introduction